henri-tremblay/henri.github.io/_posts/2017-08-02-data-visibility.md

 **Does it work:** Yes

 As soon as you use JUC abstractions, things tend to magically work in fact.
 Which is a good thing even though everything *magically* working is always a bit frightening.

+Now, something strange when asked.

+{% highlight java %}
+@Test
+public void setBeforeThreadField() {
+    stopNormalField = true;
+    new Thread(() -> {
+        while (!stopNormalField);
+        System.out.println("Done");
+    }).start();
+}
+{% endhighlight %}

+We set the normal field before starting the thread.

+**Does it work:** Yes

+That one, you probably guessed right.
+Because if it was not working, it would mean that the thread would never see the value of a field set before it started.
+But of course there's a rule for that.

+    A call to start() on a thread happens-before any actions in the started thread.

+What about this one?

+{% highlight java %}
+@Test
+public void joinThread() throws InterruptedException {
+    stopNormalField = true;
+    Thread t = new Thread(() -> {
+        while (!stopNormalField);
+        System.out.println("Done");
+        stopNormalField = false;
+    });
+    t.start();
+    t.join();
+    System.out.println(stopNormalField);
+}
+{% endhighlight %}

+It's a bit different because we are wondering if the main thread will see the value set by the child thread after the join.

+**Does it work:** Yes

+Why?
+Because the JMM says so, of course.

+    All actions in a thread happen-before any other thread successfully returns from a join() on that thread.

+Quite useful.

 OK.
 We will finish this post with the *Don't do this at home* example.
-It means it is trickier to get right and you won't need it for business as usual.
+It means it is trickier to get right, and you won't need it for business as usual.

 {% highlight java %}
 @Test